-Not only is the program easy to use, I have found that the program actually aids in the trial preparation and organization.
-Once you have used TrialPad, you soon forget about calling a service to do your technology presentation.
+Not only is the program easy to use, but I have also found that the program actually aids in the trial preparation and organization.
+Once you have used TrialPad, you soon forget about calling a hired service to do your technology presentation.

-TrialPad is now on version 4 and continues to evolve and improve with each version.
+TrialPad has been updated continuously and continues to evolve and improve with each version.
 If you will dedicate 30 minutes to view the online videos of how to get started with the program first and dedicate another hour to hands-on fooling around with the program, you will be hooked.

 For those who feel technologically challenged, this is the program for you to get your feet wet.